Considering picking up a new model train and looking to find out who the best model train manufacturer and brands are? You’ve come to the right place!

 If you’re in a hurry, or just want the best one of the lot, we recommend taking a look at the below 3 trains.
 They’re all incredibly high quality, and not only an excellent starting point, but a must have for the collection![amazon table=”322″ tracking_id=”myhobbymodelsbrandpage-20″]

-Atlas Model Railroad Company make scale models in N, HO and O scale, as well as a collection of accessories.
+Atlas Model Railroad Company makes scale models in N, HO, and O scale, as well as a collection of accessories.

 All of their products come in 3 variations – Master, Classic and Trainmaster.
 Each one varies in price and quality, so there’s something for everyone.

-These days, their product line numbers in the tens of thousands.
-They manufacture everything now from G scale trains through to N scale locomotives, buildings, cars, accessories, DCC packs, and modelling tools and finishes.
+These days, their product line numbers are in the tens of thousands.
+They manufacture everything now from G scale trains through to N scale locomotives, buildings, cars, accessories, DCC packs, and modeling tools and finishes.

-Bachmann Trains are another brand of model train makers that are grandfathered into the industry.
+They’ve been around forever and are really grandfathered into the industry.
 They got their start more than 180 years ago, in 1833!
 Although technically they didn’t get into train making until 1966, with the sudden burst of popularity in N scale trains.

 They currently turn over more than $100 million dollars a year in revenue and are continuing to grow.
 Bachmann currently makes trains in every popular scale, as well as a few niche markets.

 On top of that, they also create other scale models, including planes and cars, so if you’re looking for something special to add to your layout, this might be the brand for you.

 MTH Electric Trains